belle2/basf2/online_book/basf2/fei.rst

         * Understand the output from the FEI

-.. admonition:: Key points
-    :class: key-points

-    * You get the weight files from the conditions database
-    * You add the FEI to your path with ``fei.get_default_channels`` and ``fei.FEIConfiguration``.
-    * Your purity and efficiency is controlled by a cut on ``extraInfo(SignalProbability)``

 Introduction
 ------------

 In each :math:`\Upsilon(4S)` decay at Belle II, two B mesons are produced.
-If one of the B mesons decays to to a final state involving neutrinos, this B meson cannot be reconstructed completely as the neutrinos are invisible to the detector.
+If one of the B mesons decays to a final state involving neutrinos, this B meson cannot be reconstructed completely as the neutrinos are invisible to the detector.
 The information can, however, be recovered from the second B meson.
 This is called **tagging**, the second B meson is referred to as B\ :sub:`tag`.
 The Full Event Interpretation (FEI; pronounced like phi)